GSinghh/Landing-Page/README.md

 # Landing-Page
-This is the first assignment that will attempted on my own after learning HTML and flexbox.
+This is the first assignment that will be attempted on my own after learning HTML and CSS.
 This will test my knowledge on the fundamentals of each of these languages.